 - Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
 Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test.
-Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Check the power tilt unit for any sign of oil leaks.
+Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - 1.
+Check the power trim and tilt unit for any sign of oil leaks.

-- 1. Tilt rod - Operate each of the power tilt switches to check that all switches work. - 3.
-Tilt the outboard motor up and check that the tilt rod is pushed out completely. - Check that the tilt rod is free of corrosion or other flaws. - 5.
-Tilt the outboard motor down.
-Check that the tilt rod operates smoothly.
+- 1. Trim and tilt rod

+- Operate each of the power trim and tilt switches to check that all switches work.

+- 3. Tilt the outboard motor up and check

+- that the trim and tilt rod is pushed out completely. - Check that the trim and tilt rod is free of corrosion or other flaws. - Tilt the outboard motor down.
+Check that the trim and tilt rod operates smoothly.